Medium Risk

 Publish a knowledge graph, changing its status from draft to published.
 Published graphs can still be modified, but it's recommended to track important changes through version management.
 Prerequisites: 1.
 Graph must exist and be in draft status 2.
 Recommended to ensure graph content is complete ...

-Part of the Knowledge Graph Server MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Knowledge Graph Server server.

 AI agents use publish_graph to create or modify resources in Knowledge Graph Server.
 Write operations carry medium risk because an autonomous agent could trigger bulk unintended modifications.
 Rate limits prevent a single agent session from making hundreds of changes in rapid succession.
 Argument validation ensures the agent passes expected values.

 Without a policy, an AI agent could call publish_graph repeatedly, creating or modifying resources faster than any human could review.
-Intercept's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Knowledge Graph Server.
+PolicyLayer's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Knowledge Graph Server.

 Write tools can modify data.
 A rate limit prevents runaway bulk operations from AI agents.